 In the Bible, the number 40 is symbolic and represents a significant period of time during which an individual’s faith is tested.
-So, what is Lent?
-It is a significant period of time during which OUR faith is tested.
+What is Lent?
+It is a significant period of time during which our faith is tested.
 Another word for test is examination or assessment.
-During Lent, we assess where we are at in terms of our commitment to the Lord.
+During Lent, we assess where we are in terms of our commitment to the Lord.

 A good way to help our students begin Lent is to help them assess themselves.
 In the Catholic Tradition, we call this an examination of conscience.
-By doing an examination of conscience, we can identify the areas of our life where we need to grow and then develop an action plan for Lent so that our prayer, fasting, and almsgiving has a clear focus.
+By doing an examination of conscience, we can identify the areas of our lives where we need to grow.
+Then we can develop an action plan for Lent so that our prayer, fasting, and almsgiving have a clear focus.

 A fun exercise with kids is to invite them to brainstorm examples of figurative language that they are familiar with (e.g. it’s raining cats and dogs).
-In this way they come to see that something may be true but not necessarily fact (an important concept to help them understand that Catholics believe the Bible is without error when it comes to TRUTH, but not in terms of facts).
+In this way they come to see that something may be true but not necessarily fact—an important concept to help them understand that Catholics believe the Bible is without error when it comes to truth.